-Second of all, BACON DRIPPINGS.
+Lastly, bacon drippings.
 Whichever way you make bacon make sure to save the drippings for another meal.
-Pour them into a old metal tin or mason jar and the oil will keep for ages.
-Longer still if you store it in the fridge.
+Pour them into an old metal tin or mason jar and the oil will keep for months at room temperature.
 What I do is cook my bacon in the oven on a rack that sits inside a baking tray.
 The bacon cooks perfectly and the grease drips conveniently into the pan I’ll later use for Hasselback Potatoes.

 Hasselback Potatoes Recipe

-6 tsp of either bacon drippings or olive oil
+- 6 tsp of either bacon drippings, olive oil, or groundnut oil